1. Home

 Things to keep in mind when choosing a keyboard:

+1. Noise.
 We personally hate the sound of noisy typists, particularly when it is us and it gives us away on a conference call…honestly, we are just taking thorough notes!

+2. Unifying receiver.
 I only have so many USB jacks, having to insert a separate one for a keyboard is painful.
 This is a major advantage over our diNovo Edge, the Logitech Wireless Illuminated Keyboard K800 uses the same unifying receiver as our mouse.

+3. Full number pad.
 If you use PowerPoint and Excel, make sure you have a keypad…if you have never used one, learn now as it’s much faster for inputting data.
 The K800 has a keypad on it…we had to supplement our diNovo Edge with a keypad for crunching numbers.
 We use the Logitech Wireless Number Pad N305.

+4. Keyboard trackpad.
 We personally feel that a mouse on the keyboard itself (one of those little swipe areas that acts like a mouse) is not very useful.
 I would advise against buying a keyboard specifically for this reason as our DiNovo Edge had one and we used it infrequently.

+5. Battery life.
 Battery life counts and what you can or cannot do with your keyboard while it’s charging makes a big difference.
 Our diNovo Edge had awesome battery life, approximately 2 months!
 The K800 definitely has less at only 6 to 10 days on a single charge.
 That said, the K800 can charge from a USB port, while the DiNovo Edge had to sit in its own special stand to charge.

 Presenter / laser pointer

-Are you using your decks for live presentations?
-If so, we highly recommend the R800.
 We love this presenter because it has a huge range which allows you to walk around a room and not have to worry about reaching your content.